jeckman/wpbook/README.txt

    Facebook when viewing your application which allows users to send invites to their friends.

+   Comments inside Facebook can be enabled or disabled without any impact on comments when your blog is viewed outside Facebook.
+If you have comments enabled, you can optionally require users to provide their email address.
+   (Facebook does not allow access to the user's email address, so you can really only ask users to provide one, not prefill it automatically).

+   The "Share this post" links can also be enabled or disabled.
+If they are enabled, they will allow the user to "share" your blog posts using the built in Facebook Share mechanism, including sending a message to friends or posting in their profile.

+   The "Give WPBook credit" option adds a line at the bottom of your Facebook application pages which says "This Facebook application powered by the WPBook plugin for Wordpress" - I'd love it if you would leave this enabled but it is not required.

-5. If you wish to enable users to add your blog application to Facebook Pages, not just individual user profiles, get the default FBML by visiting the settings page inside Wordpress, and enter that in the appropriate place (default FBML) within the Facebook Application Settings page, using the Facebook Developer Application.
+5. If you wish to enable users to add your blog application to Facebook Pages, not just individual user profiles, get the default FBML by visiting the settings page inside Wordpress (Dashboard->Settings->WPBook) and enter the provided FBML in the appropriate place (default FBML) in the Facebook Application Setting ppage, using the Facebook Developer Application.

    Note that this currently has to be entered in two places: in the "User Profiles" tab AND in the "Pages" tab.
 Not sure why.